LGN520/farreach-public/ycsb-implementation.md

 			- Calculate memory overhead of sketch
 				+ Fix typos in P4 code to update SRAM usage in hardware (files: Tofino/<C1/C2/C3/C4>/main.p4, Tofino/<C1/C2/C3/C4>/p4src/parser.p4) -> sync to DeltaINT-O
 				+ Update text of hardware results in eval
-			- TODO: Evaluate computation overhead of both mmh3 and EcmpHash
+			- Evaluate computation overhead of both mmh3 and EcmpHash
 				+ Add mmh3 into NS3 and fix an issue of small sketch size (files: HPCC-DINT/simulation/src/point-to-point/model/switch-node.*) -> sync to DeltaINT-O
 					* Pass compilation, and simply run for a while to see if there is any runtime error
 		* Fix comments in farreach